dblock/code.dblock.org/_posts/2010/2010-07-09-single-sign-on-spring-security-negotiate-filter-kerberos-ntlm-wwaffle.markdown

 _Package Files_

 You need waffle-jna.jar, jna.jar, platform.jar and commons-logging-1.1.1.jar from the Waffle distribution as well as Spring and Spring-security JARs.
-Those should be placed in your application’s classpath (eg. packaged in WAR).
-If you’re using Tomcat, for demo purposes you can put these files in Tomcat’s _lib_.
+Those should be placed in your application's classpath (eg. packaged in WAR).
+If you're using Tomcat, for demo purposes you can put these files in Tomcat's _lib_.

 _Windows Authentication Provider_